Section E: 11 Plus Appeals - Miscellaneous

 The simpler you can make your case, the better, because (including all the evidence) a panel might have hundreds of pages of paperwork to get through in just one day of appeals.
 Don’t let the panel drown in too much detail.
 List your key arguments with bullet points, and make reference as appropriate to the supporting evidence (“See appendix 1 – letter from …. dated ……”) for further information.

 E12.
-What schoolwork should be submitted for an 11+ appeal?
+What schoolwork could be submitted for an 11+ appeal?

 I would advise anyway against a few carefully selected pieces of work.
 It begs the question “How much help was given?” or “What’s his or her work usually like?”